onmikula/bpptools/README.md

 Apart from bpptools, the scripts employ also functions using posterior sample of species trees to find the maximum clade credibility tree ('find_mcct', also at https://github.com/onmikula/find_mcct) and maximum credibility species delimitation ('find_spdelim').
 Included are also functions 'readNexus' and 'concatenate', which enable handling of specific data structures.
 The functions in bpptools.R depend on R packages ape (Paradis & Schliep 2019) and invgamma (Kahle & Stamey 2017).
 The other functions depend also on phangorn (Schliep 2011)

 For more details about the functions and their arguments, see function headers in the file func/bpptools.R and in the scripts.
-The example data are taken for the description of Harenna mouse from southern Ethiopia (Krásová et al. 2022).
+The example data are taken for the description of Harenna mouse (*Mus harennensis*) from southern Ethiopia (Krásová et al. 2022).

 **References:**
 - Flouri T, Jiao X, Rannala B, Yang Z (2018) Species tree inference with BPP using genomic sequences and the multispecies coalescent.
 Mol Biol Evol 35: 2585-2593.